andersbogsnes/homepage/content/presentations/apis/8_query_params.md

 ---

-To autocomplete an address in zipcode 2720 starting with `Bog` To query a given address, we have to use the following URL https://dawa.aws.dk/autocomplete?q=Bog&postnr=2720
+To autocomplete an address in zipcode 2720 starting with `Bog` we have to use the following URL

+https://dawa.aws.dk/autocomplete?q=Bog&postnr=2720

 ---

 - `?` marks the beginning of the query parameters
-- `q=Bog` is now a query parameter - the text we are searching for accordin to the docs
+- `q=Bog` is now a query parameter - the text we are searching for according to the docs
 - `&` marks a new query parameter
 - `postnr=2720` passes 2720 to the query parameter `postnr`